-We can’t wait to bring Sensory Concerts to Sydney!
-Here are some tips for coming to a concert, from Josey Sharpe, our occupational therapist:
+Here are some tips for coming to a Sensory Concert, from Josey Sharpe, our occupational therapist:

 - Firstly, there are no “expectations” of behaviour!
 Your child is okay to move around the room if needed.
 The expected behaviour of “sit down, be quiet, don’t make a sound” present at your typical classical music concert is not what is expected at our Sensory Concerts.

 - We aim to provide an environment that you and your child can feel comfortable in, so your whole family can attend a classical music concert together.